Beit Simcha Ministry House Under Construction!

 “Day by day they continued with one mind, spending time at the Temple and breaking bread from house to house.
 They were sharing meals with gladness and sincerity of heart, praising God and having favor with all the people.
 And every day the Lord was adding to their number those being saved.”

 This same vision from the believers of The Book of Acts and residents of The Mansion will extend to our future community house enabling tremendous spiritual and congregational growth.
 The Beit Simcha Ministry House will have four apartments in which key ministry leaders will live and serve the wider community.
-The Community House will have six apartments.
+When the Synagogue is built the "Ministry house" will be converted in to "The Community House" by adding two additional apartments for a total of six aparments.